-Below the Weber diversion dam, the current license mandates a continuous minimum stream flow of 34 cfs or inflow, whichever is less, from October 1-March 31 annually; and, a continuous minimum flow of 34-50 cfs (range dependent on the annual runoff forecast), or inflow, whichever is less, from April 1- September 30 annually.
+Below the Weber diversion dam, tThe current license mandates a continuous minimum stream flow of 34 cfs or inflow, whichever is less, from October 1-March 31 annually; and, a continuous minimum flow of 34-50 cfs (range dependent on the annual runoff forecast), or inflow, whichever is less, from April 1- September 30 annually.

 Annual maintenance is routinely conducted each year and involves vegetation management (including landscaping areas) on Project lands, recreation area maintenance and management (including seasonal portable restroom facilities), limited road maintenance activities, as-needed maintenance on the water conveyance system and generating unit, and non-routine forebay dredging as discussed in Section 2.4.3.
-The timing and scope of annual maintenance activities are coordinated with the Wasatch-Cache National Forest as provided in the Special-Use Permit issued for the Project by the USFS.
+The timing and scope of annual maintenance activities are coordinated with the Wasatch-Cache National Forest as provided in the Special-Use Permit issued for the Project by the U.S. Department of Agriculture, Forest Service (USFS).